WillisMedwell/file2constexpr/README.md

 # file2constexpr
 Convert files into header implemented constexpr arrays.\
+Background: growing interest into compile time execution, but larger data sets are too hard to type manually into a file: this is a quick exploration.
 NOTE: constexpr std::string is not currently supported by the STL, so strings are const instead.

 ## How to use